14th International Architecture Biennale Exhibition: “Office US”

 -

-14th International Architecture Biennale Exhibition "Office US": C.E.S. contribution of design materials for the low-cost housing project in Peru to the exhibition
+14th International Architecture Biennale Exhibition "Office US": C.E.S. response to the curators' request to contribute design materials for the PREVI international competition in Peru

 13/02/2014